Christoph16478/iq/iq_java.md

 ----

 **What are the four types of J2EE modules?**

-J2EE defines four types of modules:

-Backward Skip 10s

-Play Video

-Forward Skip 10s

-Application Client Module
+- Application Client Module
-WEB Module
+- WEB Module
-Enterprise JavaBeans Module
+- Enterprise JavaBeans Module
-Resource Adapter Module
+- Resource Adapter Module

 ----

 **What does the application client module contain?**

 Application client module contains the following:

-Class files
+- Class files
-Client deployment descriptor
+- Client deployment descriptor
-It is packaged as JAR files with a .jar extension.
+- It is packaged as JAR files with a .jar extension.

 ----

 **What does the web module contain?**

 The web module contains the following:

-JSP (Java Server Pages) files
+- JSP (Java Server Pages) files
-Class files for servlets
+- Class files for servlets
-Web deployment descriptor
+- Web deployment descriptor
-GIF (Graphics Interchange Format) and HTML (Hypertext Markup Language) files These modules are packaged as JAR files with a .war (Web Archive) extension.
+- GIF (Graphics Interchange Format) and HTML (Hypertext Markup Language) files These modules are packaged as JAR files with a .war (Web Archive) extension.

 ----